 NB!
 Would you like to apply for this residency?
 Go back to Residency (international) for the terms and conditions, assessment and checklist for your application.

-The Mondriaan Fund and the Creative Industries Fund (het Stimuleringsfonds) jointly offer two residency periods in the Japanese ceramics region of Saga.
+The Mondriaan Fund and the Creative Industries Fund (het Stimuleringsfonds) jointly offer two residency periods in the Japanese porcelain region of Saga.
 The work period in Japan offers promising artists and designers the opportunity to conduct artistic and technical research and to develop their own work, resulting in close interaction with the region’s porcelain products.
 A significant aspect of this residency is to learn special techniques within Japan’s oldest ceramics industry, and to apply these techniques in the artist’s own work.

 Per period, an artist and designer are selected to work in Arita.
 Each resident has their own room in a traditional Japanese house.
 The living room, bathroom and kitchen are shared.